 Candle Care 101: How to Care For Your Candles

-Here are our tips to enjoy your candles and keep happily lit!
+Here are our tips ton how to fix candle tunneling and keep happily lit!

 1. Get a good start with your first burn

 Burn the candle long enough to melt the wax all the way to the edges of the vessel on the first use — depending on the size this can take an hour to 3-4 hours.

 This is to prevent the wax from creating a tunnel and burning downwards rather than out to the sides and will prolong the life of your candle.

 After the first use, making sure the wax melts to the edges is less critical, however if you want to optimize and lengthen the life of your candles, it's still a good idea.

 2. Trim your candle wick short and removed any charred parts

 Keep the candle wick trimmed to about ⅛” and clear away any charred bits before you light the candle again.
 While our cotton wicks should be self-trimming, it's still a good idea to monitor their length every few burns.

 For our wooden wicks, you'll have to keep a closer eye on their length.
 Wire cutters or nail scissors are a great way to trim them.